 - There are no seat assignments on the plane, or at least if you’re flying with Summit Air.
 In such case, make sure to choose a seat on the left side of the plane going to Lukla Airport for better views of snow-capped mountains and the airport’s infamous runway.

 - The plane doesn’t have a toilet, so make sure to do your business while at the boarding area at Tribhuvan International Airport’s Domestic Terminal.
 And try not to drink too much water right before or during your flight!

 - If you’re scared of heights, roller coasters or tight spaces, then flying to Lukla Airport may not be the best idea.
-To get to Khumbu Region, you can take an eight-hour overland trip to the municipality of Jiri, about 50 km (or a minimum of three days trekking) away from Lukla Airport.
+To get to Khumbu Region, you can take an eight-hour overland trip to the municipality of Jiri, about 50 kilometres (or a minimum of three days trekking) away from Lukla Airport.
 I wouldn’t advise going for the helicopter tour as well if you’re not used to high altitudes and if you’re travelling on a budget.

 - Spending more time at Lukla Airport is an experience in itself.
 You can see fellow Everest trekkers or summiteers from around the world begin and end their journey here.
 Also, the views surrounding the facility are a sight to behold on their own.
 If you want to make the most of your Lukla Airport experience but don’t want to spend several days trekking, you can just take a two-day hike up to Namche Bazaar.
 It’s a small trading town at 3,440 metres above sea level.
 You can still see the Everest peak on your way here.
 Then, you should be able to hike back down to Lukla Airport in one day, spend a night in the vicinity (there’s not much going on here) and catch a flight back to Kathmandu the next morning.

-To have a better idea of how flying to Lukla Airport is like, watch this video I made about my Nepal trip.
+To have a better idea of how flying to Lukla Airport is like, watch this video I made about my solo Nepal trip.